olgavasilivna/Optimization_Methods/README.md

 # Optimization Methods
-## Here you can see the implementation of numerical optimization techniques for different real-life tasks.
+### Here you can see the implementation of numerical optimization techniques for different real-life tasks.

+Open any file to get more info accordingly.